yuqingc/rmdashrf/docs/apis.md

 # APIs

 <a href="https://docs.microsoft.com/en-us/rest/api/storageservices/file-service-rest-api" target="_blank">Microsoft Azure APIs</a> is a good practice for API design.
-The API of RMDASHRF is designed by referring to it.
+The API of RMDASHRF is designed by learning from it.

 ## Group: `/api/v1`

 Caveats:
 - `default` is the current volume name or owner name although there is only a single account and a single mounted volume at present.
-We will support multi mounted volumes for different account in future versions
+We will support multi mounted volumes for different accounts in future versions

 - Relative parent path (`..`) is not allowed, so there is no possibility you reach anything outside the mounted directory